Sept 17, 2229

 "Ok.
 Six.
 You're crazy... but smart...
 Thank you."

-Not getting any visual from the phone anymore and done with his other work, Gill headed to his apartment.
+Not getting any visual from the PAD anymore and done with his other work, Gill headed to his apartment.
 He would wait for his AI programs to report more information before deciding what to do next.

 Gill contacted the local authorities.